-My daughter’s boss is quite the gardener and he gifted me with some homegrown squash… so I came up with this Sausage and Apple Stuffed Squash 🙂
+My daughter’s boss is quite the gardener and he gifted me with some homegrown squash… so I came up with this recipe for Sausage and Apple Stuffed Squash 🙂

 Probably should have saved him some, but this was devoured in record time by my family 😉

 SOOO many flavors going on… sweet apple and cranberries, savory sausage, salty feta, the crunch of the pecans was a nice touch, and juuuust a hint of spice from the red pepper flakes.

 Each bite was unique depending on what you all could fit on your fork.

 How to Make Sausage and Apple Stuffed Squash

 I had the best luck piercing around it with a sharp knife and that made cutting it in half a little easier.

 This was the homegrown squash I mentioned earlier, but you could use spaghetti squash or butternut squash.

 Or acorn squash would be amazing, but since those are smaller I would use two of them.

 Scoop out the seeds and drizzle with olive oil and add kosher salt and pepper.